-The skin of the legs is more prone to infection after removal of the lymph glands.
-This inflammation is called cellulitis.
-Signs of cellulitis include redness, painful swelling in the legs, warm skin and fever.
-If you have any of these symptoms, see your GP as soon as possible.
+The skin on the legs may become infected more easily after lymph nodes are removed.
+A common skin infection is called cellulitis.
+Signs of cellulitis include redness, painful swelling, warm skin and fever.
+If you have any symptoms, see your GP as soon as possible.

-- Keep the skin healthy and unbroken to reduce the risk of cellulitis.
+To reduce the risk of infection, keep the skin healthy and unbroken, exercise regularly and avoid tight-fitting clothing.
 Use moisturiser and sunscreen, and avoid scratches, cuts, burns, insect bites, and injections in your legs.
-Keep your feet clean and dry to avoid fungal infections.
+Also, keep your feet clean and dry to avoid fungal infections.

 View the Cancer Council NSW editorial policy.